isaacracine/PRS_pipeline_binary_phenotypes/README.md

 module purge
-eval "$(conda shell.bash hook)" conda activate snakemake_PRS snakemake -s snakemake_LDpred --use-conda
+eval "$(conda shell.bash hook)" conda activate snakemake_PRS snakemake -s LD_pred_all_snakefile --cores 4 --use-conda
 ```

 Results of the pipeline will be written to log files.
 Check the error file to see if all the steps in the pipeline completed.
-If you have an error please first fimilarize yourself with snakemake (see sources).
+If you have an error please first familarize yourself with Snakemake (see sources).

 Once this is set up **CONGRADULATIONS**!
 You can now submit this job to your cluster's scheduler and patiently wait for your results.